ashmaroli/jekyll/docs/_tutorials/create-jekyll-theme.md

 Some **bold** content.
 ```

-Now `cd` to `myjekyllsite` and serve the site with the built-in server:
+Now `cd` to `myjekyllsite` and build the site:

 ```
 jekyll serve
 ```

-When you serve the site, you get a preview URL such as `http://127.0.0.1:4001/` (which is the same as `http://localhost:4001/`).
-The site's files are built into the `_site` folder by default.
+When you build the site, you get a preview URL such as `http://127.0.0.1:4001/`.
+The site's files are built in the `_site` folder.

-This is a Jekyll site at the most basic functional level.
+This is a Jekyll site at the most basic level.
 Here's what is happening:

 * The `_config.yml` file contains settings that Jekyll uses as it processes your site.
 An empty config file will use default values for building a Jekyll site.
 For example, to convert Markdown to HTML, Jekyll will automatically use the [kramdown Markdown filter](https://rubygems.org/gems/kramdown/), without any need to specify it.
 * Jekyll looks for files with [front matter tags]({% link _docs/frontmatter.md %}) (the two sets of dashed lines `---` like those in `index.md`) and processes the files (populating site variables, rendering any [Liquid](https://shopify.github.io/liquid/), and converting Markdown to HTML).
-* Jekyll pushes the content from all pages and posts into the `{% raw %}{{ content }}{% endraw %}` tag in the layout specified (`default`) in the front matter tags.
+* Jekyll pushes the content from all pages and posts into the `{% raw %}{{ content }}{% endraw %}` tags in the layout specified (`default`) in the front matter tags.
 * The processed files get written as `.html` files in the `_site` directory.

 You can read more about how Jekyll processes the files in [Order of Interpretation](/tutorials/orderofinterpretation/).